nanochess/CVBasic/README.md

 The Sord M5 can only use binaries up to 16 kb, and the keyboard can be used for the first controller.

-Currently for Memotech the expressions CONT1.KEY and CONT2.KEY aren't operative..
+Currently for Memotech and Tatung Einstein doesn't handle CONT1.KEY and CONT2.KEY.

 Many people is developing games using CVBasic, feel free to check some of these examples at the [AtariAge Colecovision Programming forum](https://forums.atariage.com/forum/55-colecovision-programming/)